Nord-rish/RealismIsRandom/README.md

 5. As long as you don't change the selection you can undo the transforms with the Reset Transform button.

 # Notes:
+1. Holding ALT while clicking Apply Transform uses the alternative action.
+Resetting the last transfrom, generating a new random seed and applying new transforms.
-1. Scale is additive for now.
+2. Scale is additive for now.
-2. Transformations done with this tool are not undoable with Ctrl+Z you need to use the button.
+3. Transformations done with this tool are not undoable with Ctrl+Z you need to use the button.

 # TODO:
 1. Integrate into maya undo so that it works with Ctrl+Z